gmac/professional-javascript/part1_basics/intro_to_javascript.md

 "Hello World"
 ```

-All data types have built-in "methods", or, functions provided my the JavaScript language for manipulating the data.
+All data types have built-in *methods*, or, functions provided my the JavaScript language for manipulating the data.
 We can call methods directly on data values to transform them.
-Strings provide many useful methods, for example:
+Strings provide many useful methods:

 ```javascript
 // Call the "toLowerCase" method of String data: